bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/logical_or_assignment.md

 ### Setting default content

-If the “lyrics” element is empty, display a default value:
+If the "lyrics” element is empty, display a default value:

     document.getElementById('lyrics').textContent ||= 'No lyrics.'